StoneCo Ltd. (STNE) Stock Sinks As Market Gains: What You Should Know

-The latest trading session saw StoneCo Ltd. (STNE) ending at $14.08, denoting a -1.05% adjustment from its last day's close.
-The stock's change was less than the S&P 500's daily gain of 0.58%.
-On the other hand, the Dow registered a gain of 0.75%, and the technology-centric Nasdaq increased by 0.55%.
+The most recent trading session ended with StoneCo Ltd. (STNE) standing at $13.77, reflecting a -0.86% shift from the previouse trading day's closing.
+The stock fell short of the S&P 500, which registered a gain of 1.47% for the day.
+Meanwhile, the Dow gained 1.39%, and the Nasdaq, a tech-heavy index, added 1.51%.

-Shares of the company witnessed a gain of 35.78% over the previous month, beating the performance of the Computer and Technology sector with its gain of 0.6% and the S&P 500's loss of 0.84%.
+Coming into today, shares of the company had gained 21.95% in the past month.
+In that same time, the Computer and Technology sector gained 2.42%, while the S&P 500 lost 0.47%.

-The investment community will be closely monitoring the performance of StoneCo Ltd. in its forthcoming earnings report.
-The company is scheduled to release its earnings on May 8, 2025.
-The company's upcoming EPS is projected at $0.32, signifying a 10.34% increase compared to the same quarter of the previous year.
-Meanwhile, our latest consensus estimate is calling for revenue of $572.46 million, down 8.13% from the prior-year quarter.
+Analysts and investors alike will be keeping a close eye on the performance of StoneCo Ltd. in its upcoming earnings disclosure.
+The company's earnings report is set to go public on May 8, 2025.
+The company is forecasted to report an EPS of $0.32, showcasing a 10.34% upward movement from the corresponding quarter of the prior year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $614.82 million, indicating a 1.33% decrease compared to the same quarter of the previous year.

-STNE's full-year Zacks Consensus Estimates are calling for earnings of $1.26 per share and revenue of $2.5 billion.
-These results would represent year-over-year changes of -6.67% and +1.5%, respectively.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $1.38 per share and a revenue of $2.7 billion, representing changes of +2.22% and +9.82%, respectively, from the prior year.

-Investors should also take note of any recent adjustments to analyst estimates for StoneCo Ltd. These recent revisions tend to reflect the evolving nature of short-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+It is also important to note the recent changes to analyst estimates for StoneCo Ltd. These recent revisions tend to reflect the evolving nature of short-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 6.16% higher.
-As of now, StoneCo Ltd. holds a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 16.25% higher.
+StoneCo Ltd. currently has a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, StoneCo Ltd. currently has a Forward P/E ratio of 11.26.
-This expresses a discount compared to the average Forward P/E of 25.98 of its industry.
+With respect to valuation, StoneCo Ltd. is currently being traded at a Forward P/E ratio of 10.04.
+This signifies a discount in comparison to the average Forward P/E of 26.11 for its industry.

-Meanwhile, STNE's PEG ratio is currently 0.43.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-STNE's industry had an average PEG ratio of 2.2 as of yesterday's close.
+One should further note that STNE currently holds a PEG ratio of 0.38.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+Internet - Software stocks are, on average, holding a PEG ratio of 2.25 based on yesterday's closing prices.

 The Internet - Software industry is part of the Computer and Technology sector.
 This group has a Zacks Industry Rank of 143, putting it in the bottom 43% of all 250+ industries.